davidcascos/davidcascos/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Indra as a Java Developer
-- 🌱 I am currently studying IT Engineering at the Universitat de Lleida
+- 🌱 I'm currently studying IT Engineering at the Universitat de Lleida
 - 📫 How to reach me: davidcascosgimeno@gmail.com

 <table style="width:100%; border: none;" align="center">